zer0cache/matic-docs/docs/develop/ethereum-matic/plasma/mapping-assets.md

 1. The Deposit Manager Contract is approved to spend X on behalf of msg.sender
 2. The Deposit Manager transfers the amount from msg.sender to itself

-This ensures the asset is locked on Main chain and isn't transferrable while the token is being used on Matic
+This ensures the asset is locked on Main chain and isn't transferrable while the token is being used on Polygon

 ### Withdrawals

-1. Burn tokens on Matic sidechain
+1. Burn tokens on Polygon sidechain
 2. Submit proof of burn (the receipt of burn tx) on Root Chain
    1. This step is executed only after the block consisting of the burn tx has been included in a checkpoint on the Root Chain.
    2. After checkpoint submission, a successful execution of this step